FRRouting/frr/doc/user/zebra.rst

    Allow IPv6 nexthop tracking to resolve via the default route.
 This parameter is configured per-VRF, so the command is also available in the VRF subnode.

+.. clicmd:: show ip nht [vrf NAME] [A.B.C.D|X:X::X:X] [mrib]

+   Show nexthop tracking status for address resolution.
+If vrf is not specified then display the default vrf.
+If ``all`` is specified show all vrf address resolution output.
+If an ipv4 or ipv6 address is not specified then display all addresses tracked, else display the requested address.
+The mrib keyword indicates that the operator wants to see the multicast rib address resolution table.
+An alternative form of the command is ``show ip import-check`` and this form of the command is deprecated at this point in time.

 Administrative Distance
 =======================